A living map for things that matter

 Larry McKim in his studio

 My dad, Larry McKim, was an artist.
-He passed in 2019 and left behind hundreds of paintings — either scattered in people's homes or stuck in a storage unit.
+He passed in 2019 and left behind hundreds of paintings — scattered across people's homes or stuck in a storage unit.
 Art was his life.
 He just wanted his work to be seen.
-So I put together a living map of where his work has ended up.
+So I built a living map of where it all ended up.

-It lets me see paintings I haven't seen in years, hear people's responses to his work, and feel connected to the impact he has.
-Estates feel so impersonal — and this felt like a way to engage with it meaningfully.
+It lets me see paintings I haven't seen in years, hear people's stories about them, and feel connected to the impact he had.
+Things just get lost in estates.
+This felt like a way to both track and engage with what's left behind meaningfully.

 — Cooper McKim, Larry's son